FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Pandas (python)/Pandas.md

 We can concat data-frames using `concat()` method.

-First we are going to remember the `Ventas`, `Proveedores`and `Clientes` data-frames, because we are going to use them in this section:
+First, we are going to remember the `Ventas`, `Proveedores`and `Clientes` data-frames, because we are going to use them in this section:

 ```python
 Ventas.head()